What to Wear to a Dental Assistant Job Interview

 In dentistry, hand hygiene and non-intrusive grooming signal clinical competence.
 Small details matter.

 Hands and nails: Keep nails short, clean, and allergen-safe.
-Avoid long acrylic nails—these can harbor bacteria and are generally frowned upon in clinical settings.
+Avoid long acrylic nails—they can harbour bacteria and are generally frowned upon in clinical settings.
 Neutral polish is acceptable if subtle and intact.

 Hair: Pull long hair back into a neat bun or ponytail when appropriate.
 Hair outside the face reduces contamination risk and looks polished.
 If you use hair accessories, choose simple, clinical-friendly options.

-Jewelry: Minimal is best.
+Jewellery: Minimal is best.
 Avoid dangling earrings or long necklaces that could interfere with patient care.
-Many practices require removal of rings or cover of tattoos during patient contact—ask ahead if unsure.
+Many practices require removal of rings or covering of tattoos during patient contact—ask ahead if unsure.

 Fragrance: Skip heavy perfumes.
 Many patients and staff have sensitivities.
 A fresh, clean scent achieved through good hygiene is preferable.